Glaucoma

 What do Bono and Whoopi Goldberg have in common?

 Yes, you guessed it, they both have glaucoma, the “sneak thief of sight”!
-In a nutshell, it occurs when elevated or even normal eye pressure affects the health of the optic nerve, the vital nerve for sight in our eye.
+In a nutshell, it occurs when elevated or even normal eye pressure affects the health of the optic nerve, the vital nerve for sight in our eyes.